GregWells/3402FinalProject/README.md

 * Data:
   * Type: For example
-    * Input: CSV configuration file containing challenge metrics:
+    * Input: CSV configuration file containing challenge metrics (all data are integers):
 > * Size of delivery area
 > * Number of drones
 > * Number of warehouses